amplab/spark-ec2/CONTRIBUTING.md

 ## Which branch to open your patch against

-Please open your pull request against the correct branch.
+Generally, you want to open PRs against the branch here that corresponds to the latest branch of Spark, unless you are backporting fixes for older versions.

 The branches in this repo line up with [the branches in the Apache Spark repo](https://github.com/apache/spark/branches), with the exception of `master`, which this repo doesn't use.
 So, for example, `branch-1.3` here corresponds to `branch-1.3` in the main Spark repo.

-Generally, you want to open PRs against the branch here that corresponds to the latest branch of Spark, unless you are backporting fixes for older versions.
+If `branch-1.3` is the latest Spark branch, then that's the branch you want to open your PR against here.

-If you are backporting fixes for older versions of Spark, note that prior to 1.3.0 there was [non-obvious branch mapping](https://cwiki.apache.org/confluence/display/SPARK/spark-ec2+AMI+list+and+install+file+version+mappings) between this repo and the main Spark repo.
+If you are backporting fixes for older versions of Spark, note that prior to 1.3.0 there was a [non-obvious branch mapping](https://cwiki.apache.org/confluence/display/SPARK/spark-ec2+AMI+list+and+install+file+version+mappings) between this repo and the main Spark repo.

 ## Testing your patch